Augugustine/CITE-seq-analysis-CLL/README.md

 - Pre-processing of the scRNA-seq data, including: Quality control (QC), Filtering, Normalization and scaling, Removal of doublets, Exclusion of non-coding genes

-+ Cell type annotation, performed using: Manual annotation based on marker genes, Automated annotation tools (SingleR, scPred, Azimuth...)
++ Cell type annotation, performed using: manual annotation based on marker genes, automated annotation tools (SingleR and Azimuth...)

 * Cross-validation between methods to ensure consistency and accuracy

++ Trajectory: to reconstruct the dynamic progression of cells, to identify transitional states and understand how cell populations evolve over time.
+We used the 5 timepoints and computational trajectory tools Monocle3.

+- Exploring the intermediate cluster to characterize its cellular composition and underlying biological processes, including differential gene expression analysis, pluripotency profiling, pathway enrichment...

 ## Dataset
 The data used in this study comes from autologous cell cultures.
 These cultures were generated from blood samples of 3 patients with chronic lymphocytic leukemia (CLL).
 They contain peripheral blood mononuclear cells (PBMCs) with the addition of exogenous neutrophils.
 Samples were collected at five specific time points: Day 1, Day 4, Day 8, Day 11, and Day 14, to monitor this progression.
 Cells from each time point were analyzed using CITE-seq (RNA + ADT).